-According to Samsung's update policy, company will provide three major Android updates after the phone's release to these models:
+According to Samsung's policy, company will provide four major Android updates after the phone's release date to these models:

-- All Samsung Galaxy S series phones, starting from Samsung Galaxy S10 and onwards.
+- All Samsung Galaxy Tab S series tablets, starting with Samsung Galaxy Tab S8 series.

-- All Samsung Galaxy Z series phones, including all upcoming Z series phones, too.
-Z phones are typically foldable phones from Samsung.
+- All Samsung Galaxy Z series phones, starting with Z Flip3 and Z Fold3.

 - All Samsung Galaxy Note devices, starting from Samsung Galaxy Note 10 series.

 - Samsung Galaxy Tab S6 and Samsung Galaxy Tab S7 tablet series.